-I also got a couple photos published in a couple magazines, and launched a new site for my photography business.
-I learned that perhaps a photography business isn’t really suited to me, but it’s really just a hobby.
+I also got a couple photos published in a couple of magazines, and launched a new site for my photography business.
+I learned that perhaps a photography business isn't really suited to me, but it's really just a hobby.
 No harm, no foul.

 Living in Seattle has also been incredible.
 I love it, but it makes my commute awful.
 The area is awesome and lively, but it does have drawbacks.
 The apartment I live in was sold to new owners, and the new landlords ran the old (awesome) manager out.
 As a consequence, I'm looking into moving again.
 Hopefully this time, it'll be into a place that I own instead of a place that someone else owns.